quixio/quix-samples/csharp/sources/awair/README.md

 ## Requirements

 You will need to register for a [developer account](https://developer.getawair.com/onboard/welcome) to access your Awair data.
-Once you have that, you can get your Access token from [here](https://developer.getawair.com/console/access-token).
+Once you have that, you can get your access token from [here](https://developer.getawair.com/console/access-token).

 ## Environment variables